 China's economic reform is a long-term plan to shift from a command economy to a mixed economy.
 That means its recent slowdown in economic growth is intentional.
 It's not a sign of a collapse.
-It's consistent with a long-term plan Chinese President Xi Jinping released on November 16, 2013.
+It's consistent with a long-term plan Chinese President Xi Jinping released in 2015.

 China's Economic Reform Plan

 China's reform will shift the economy from one based on government spending, state-run companies, and low-cost exports.
 It moves it toward private investment, entrepreneurial innovation, and domestic consumption.
 China needs to reduce overcapacity in factories.
 It must allow the market to absorb a stockpile of newly built and vacant homes.
 It wants to also lower business costs for entrepreneurs.
 As a result, China is willing to accept a slower rate of growth of around 6.5%.

 China's state-owned companies are the pillars of its economic growth.
 But many are bloated, ineffective, and unprofitable.
 They are in the steel, glassworks, and other manufacturing industries.
 The reforms modernized them to attract private investors.
 But they created a glut of commodities.
 The oversupply caused prices to plummet which consequently sabotaged the privatization efforts.